Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Case Studies

-With infinite data, the regression error could be driven to zero even with imperfect RKHS constant approximations, which would cause the learning-based results to converge to the known results in Figure~\ref{fig:true-boundeduntil-1step}.
-Additional uncertainty reduction depends on refining the states in $\Qposs$ through further discretization at the expense of additional compute time.
+Compared to the abstraction built using the known system, the learning-based abstractions are 48, 24, and 16 times more conservative, respectively, in terms of average transition interval widths.
+In the limit of infinite data, the error could be driven to zero even with imperfect RKHS constant approximations, which would cause the learning-based results to converge to the known results in Fig.~\ref{fig:true-boundeduntil-1step}.
+Additional uncertainty reduction depends on refining the states in $\Qposs$ through further discretization at the expense of additional memory and computational time.
 Below, we examine the trade-offs between discretization resolution with the quality of the final results and the effect on total computation time.